REDD1326/Time_Series_Data_Visualization/README.md

 The counts from watchsites consist of tabular data with the following structure:

-- The columns include the count data for 30 raptor species and 9 columns for climate variables.
+- The columns include the count data for 30 raptor species and 9 climate variables.

 - The rows contain abundance data for raptors and climate variables measured **per day and per hour**